Starting and using Snoobi Analytics

 The Snoobi Help Center (see this website) has detailed information about many aspects of Snoobi, where to find menu items and metrics and a number of ‘how-to’ tips and tricks.

-If you follow our Onboarding Service, then many aspects of Snoobi Analytics will be covered, and once you start working with Snoobi you’ll encounter the many possibilities to highlight the data you need for your day-to-day analytic needs.
+If you follow our snoobi Starter Service, then many aspects of Snoobi Analytics will be covered, and once you start working with Snoobi you’ll encounter the many possibilities to highlight the data you need for your day-to-day analytic needs.

 Since the information in the Knowledgebase can be a bit overwhelming and if you don’t know Snoobi Analytics yet some important items may be difficult to find, we collected the ‘Most-Frequently-Asked-Questions‘ or better FAQs below with references to additional information on our Support Website.